Can I Sue If An Insurance Company Delays Processing a Claim?

 You May Need Professional Insurance Law Representation If:

-- Your insurance broker failed to fully review your coverage needs;
+- Your agent or broker failed to adequately explain the coverage exclusions;

 Even in situations where all is being well looked after by insurance coverage, assistance in reviewing the final settlement release documents may be available before signing-off of further claim rights.